hum4id/bmi-cal/README.md

-# A Simple BMI Calculator
+# A Simple BMI Calculator asaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaasaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa

 ![BMI Calculator](Screenshot_2024-08-15_172234.png)

 A simple BMI (Body Mass Index) Calculator web application that allows users to calculate their BMI based on their weight, height, age, and gender.
 The application provides health recommendations based on the BMI categories.

-**Note: This project is part of an assignment for the RevoU Mini-Bootcamp program.** asaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+**Note: This project is part of an assignment for the RevoU Mini-Bootcamp program.**

 ##  Table of Contents

 -  [Features](#features)